-Dunstan Matungwa is a cultural and medical anthropologist, and a Research Scientist at the National Institute for Medical Research (NIMR) in Mwanza, Tanzania, where he previously served as a Qualitative Research Coordinator for Unite for Body Rights (UFBR)—a five year (2011-2015) youth reproductive health and rights program funded by the Dutch Ministry of Foreign Affairs through the Dutch Sexual and Reproductive Health Alliance.
-Before moving to NIMR in early summer 2011, Matungwa was—from early spring 2007—a tenured faculty member holding the position of “Tutorial Assistant” in the Department of Sociology and Anthropology at the University of Dar es Salaam.
+I am a cultural and medical anthropologist and a Research Scientist at the National Institute for Medical Research (NIMR) in Mwanza, Tanzania, where I previously served as a Qualitative Research Coordinator for Unite for Body Rights (UFBR) program.
+Before coming to NIMR in summer 2011, I taught in the Department of Sociology and Anthropology at the University of Dar es Salaam for over four years.

-Matungwa’s research interests cover a broad array of topics that revolve around the central theme of how people negotiate social, cultural, political and economic relations, structures and processes that mediate their lives to produce precarity, suffering, ill health and more.
-While paying attention to liberal and non-liberal forms of (collective) agency, he studies how people shape and are shaped by these relations, structures and processes as well as their resulting forms of subjectivities.
+My research interests cover a broad array of topics that revolve around the central theme of how people negotiate social, cultural, political and economic relations, structures and processes that mediate their lives to produce precarity, suffering, ill health and more.
+While paying attention to liberal and non-liberal forms of (collective) agency, I study how people shape and are shaped by these relations, structures and processes as well as their resulting forms of subjectivities.

-An advisee of historical anthropologist Dorothy L. Hodgson, Matungwa is currently a Ph.D.
-Candidate, Fulbright Scholar and an Excellence Fellow in the Department of Anthropology at Rutgers University in the United States.
-He holds an M.A. in Anthropology from Rutgers University as well as an M.A. and a B.A. in Sociology from the University of Dar es Salaam, Tanzania.
+An advisee of American historical anthropologist Dorothy L. Hodgson, I am currently a Ph.D.
+Candidate in the Department of Anthropology at Rutgers University in the United States where I have also been a Fulbright Scholar and an Excellence Fellow.
+I hold an M.A. in Anthropology from Rutgers University as well as an M.A. and a B.A. in Sociology (with Honors) from the University of Dar es Salaam, Tanzania.